Serious Eats

 Serious Eats is a website and blog focused on food enthusiasts, created by food critic and author Ed Levine.
 A Serious Eats book was published by Levine in 2011.
 Serious Eats was acquired by Fexy Media in 2015 and then by Dotdash in late 2020.

 Content

-The site consists of general food features as well as recipes and home cooking advice.
+The site consists of general food features as well as recipes, home cooking advice, and equipment reviews.

 The site is notable for launching the career of J. Kenji Lopez-Alt, whose column "The Food Lab" was adapted into a James Beard award-winning cookbook of the same name.
 Lopez-Alt's writing was highly regarded among amateur cooks for its rigorous approach to cooking and recreating cultural food icons, such as the ShackBurger and Chick-fil-a, in the home kitchen.

 Critical reception

 In 2008, Serious Eats was ranked #17 on Time magazine's list of the 50 Best Websites.
 Serious Eats was the recipient of two James Beard Foundation awards in 2010 for Best Food Blog and Best Video Webcast.